24% saw a 10 percent increase in sales opportunities

 But getting those results can be frustratingly hard.

 In the same survey, 86 percent of marketers rated their current lead nurturing initiatives as average or below.

-Too often, this can be attributed to not segmenting your lead nurture lists; not matching actionable content to the customer’s journey (or updating stale content) in your nurture program; and not mapping out a lead nurture workflow that results in successful exits for your prospects to either a new campaign or to scheduling a call with a sales account rep.
+Too often, this can be attributed to not segmenting your nurture campaigns; not matching actionable content to the customer’s journey (or updating stale content) in your nurturing program, and not mapping out a lead nurture workflow that results in successful exits for your prospects to either a new nurture campaign or to schedule a call with a sales account rep.

-“Truly nurturing is taking somebody who’s already engaged, who’s already shown an interest, and advancing that interest, expanding that interest, and expanding that awareness,” said Phil Bosley, CEO of Tactical Marketing, an Act-On partner, in our recent Lead Nurturing Guide: 7 Steps Toward Setting Up Your Next Campaign eBook.
+“Truly nurturing is taking somebody who’s already engaged, who’s already shown an interest, and advancing that interest, expanding that interest, and expanding that awareness,” said Phil Bosley, CEO of Tactical Marketing, an Act-On partner.

-Why do you need a lead nurturing strategy?
+Why do you need a lead nurture strategy?

 For most B2B businesses, the person coming to your website for the first time is not looking to purchase.
 Instead, they are gathering information, learning more about what you have to offer, and seeing if it helps resolve the problem they may have.